mellora/Scripts/README.md

 # Test_Scripts
-Scripts that are for testing purposes.
+Scripts that I have written as a testing ground for automating tasks.